sharon-ku/soyouwontforget/process/journal.md

 ### Dialog update

 Major change!
 I switched the text-based dialog to audio dialogs inside the memories.
 For text-based dialogs, I wasn't sure how to integrate it with the interactive actions.
 Meanwhile, the advantages of audio-based dialogs is that it has methods for cueing, it does not compete with the actions (in fact, the actions drive the dialogs), and it gives the characters another dimension.
 I recorded my little cousins' voices for the characters.
 It was a fun change of pace from clicking and clacking on my keyboard.

+## Monday, August 30, 2021, at 9:12am

+### Milestone

+Alright folks, I have reached the end of the 60 hours!
+Wahoooooo!

+I am proud of what I've designed so far and want to acknowledge my hard work.

+With that said, there are still some modifications I am planning to do before my teammates playtest it.
+I want to at least give them a playable prototype so that the game makes sense.

+So my final to-dos before August 31 midnight are as follows:

+1. Add Daddy's audio dialogs (voiced by Bryan Ku)
+2. Finish the intro, including Captain Nibbu's speech to explain what the game is all about
+3. Complete MemoryMakingBao drawings
+4. Polish MemoryMakingBao
+5. Complete MemoryInstaPic drawings
+6. Polish MemoryInstaPic

+And maybeeeeeee if I want to do more, I can also:

+7. Add audio dialogs to MemorySoccer
+8. Complete MemorySoccer drawings
+9. Polish MemorySoccer
+10. Make end scene drawings
+11. Program the end scene

+### Worry about death

+My only concern is that I was not able to implement the theme of death yet.
+I wanted the theme to come towards the end of the game.
+And since the game is all cutesy in an ironic way, it ESPECIALLY deters from the theme.
+Oh well, c'est la vie.